mettle/sendportal-docs/configuration-and-setup.md

 You can safely run the command multiple times if needed.

 Additionally, if you let the setup command create the `.env` configuration file, you will not be able to continue until you manually specify the database configuration settings in that file.
 As such, you will need to add your database configuration at this stage and then run the setup command again to continue.

 Database configuration instructions can be found in the Setting Up Database Connection section of Manual Configuration below.

+### Next Steps
+Once the setup command has completed, you will need to move onto the Additional Configuration section in order to correctly configure how SendPortal dispatches your messages.

 ## Manual Configuration